 There are two state budget accounts (BA) that are used to fund and distinguish NHP's CMV safety program - BA 4721 and BA 4713.
-BA 4721 is funded by Federal Motor Carrier Safety Administration (FMCSA) grants, only.
-BA 4713 is funded from state general and highway funds.
+BA 4721 uses state highway funds to pay MCSAP eligible expenditures and is reimbursed by Federal Motor Carrier Safety Administration (FMCSA) grants.
+BA 4713 is funded from state general and highway funds and pays for non-MCSAP Commercial enforcement.